Everything PR News

 Why They Matter

 The elite of the M&A and activist defense category.
 The firm boards, CEOs, and activist-defense teams call when the stakes are highest.
-Credibility with institutional investors, board directors, and activist funds is unmatched in the field.
+Credibility with institutional investors, board directors, and activist funds is unmatched on the classical capital-markets surface.
+Now part of FGS Global.

 Founded